davar-playgrounds/poc-terraform-aws-web-cluster/README.md

-# Proof of Skill  Terraform aws web cluster
+# Proof of Skill (PoS) Terraform aws web cluster

 This is on request from Ask Nicely as a skills test.
+Though the assignment is simple terraform script, this script is not really of value without being part of a deployment pipeline.
+On a senior level this pipeline needs to be placed in context to show the value of the script.
+So it has been decided to place the terraform script in a pipeline.
+Goals are:
+- Show the added value of a pipeline.
+- Create a PoC that can be used outside training exercises.
+- Trigger a discussion of value and business processes as a result of this PoS
+- Showcase ask nicely what modern technologies can deliver in a short time.

-The requested project;
+The requested project, (original);

 ```
 Write a Terraform resource that launches: